 In 1998, Stahl et al5 conducted a phase II trial wherein 25 patients with locally advanced (T3-T4 NX M0) squamous cell or adenocarcinoma of the lower esophagus or EGJ were treated with two courses of six weekly administrations of 5-Fluorouracil (2.0 g/m2, 24-hour infusion) and folinic acid (500 mg/m2, 2-hour infusion) combined with twice weekly cisplatin (50 mg/m2, 1-hour infusion).
 Irradiation of 30 Gy was given concurrently with one course of cisplatin and etoposide.
 Toxicity was most frequently mild to moderate (WHO grade 1 and 2) with mucositis as the most important side-effect of the preoperative treatment.
 In total, 94% and 88% completed the chemotherapy and chemoradiotherapy according to the protocol, respectively.
 Sixteen patients underwent complete resection and 10 of the 16 patients had a complete pathological response.
 They concluded that an intensive preoperative chemoradiotherapy program is feasible and effective in patients with locally advanced carcinomas of the lower esophagus or EGJ.
 Although this trial had patients with squamous cell carcinoma of the lower esophagus, it was a precursor study to a more specific evaluation in EGJ adenocarcinoma.

 Subsequently, the same investigators conducted a phase III trial6 to investigate whether preoperative combined chemoradiotherapy improves the prognosis compared to chemotherapy alone in patients with locally advanced adenocarcinoma of the EGJ.
 Patients with locally advanced (uT3-4NXM0) adenocarcinoma of the lower esophagus or gastric cardia were randomly allocated to one of two treatment groups: induction chemotherapy (15 weeks) followed by surgery (arm A); or chemotherapy (12 weeks) followed by chemoradiotherapy (3 weeks) followed by surgery (arm B).
 Primary outcome was overall survival.
-A total of 354 patients were needed to detect a 10% increase in 3-year survival from 25% ...
+A total of 354 patients were needed to detect a 10% increase in 3-year survival ...